 Druidism is largely free of dogmas and fixed, rigid practices and beliefs, instead taking a more spiritual path in order to change global problems like sectarianism, intolerance and judgement.

 Druids do not follow any bibles or sacred texts, so there is no universally approved focuses among those who practice this way of life.

 Instead, the druids adhere to a number of ideas and moral notions that are widely agreed upon, and it is these that still define the nature of this ancient belief system today.
 Here are the 5 core tenets of Druidism, along with basic guidelines on how to incorporate them into your own life.

 1: Nature is Spirit and Spirit is Nature

 Druidry is a spiritual path more than a religious one, and most druids believe firmly that life has a fundamentally spiritual nature.

 Some choose to try to define this nature, choosing to be polytheistic, pantheistic, animistic or monotheistic.
 Others avoid the notion of any one deity, and instead believe that we cannot ever really fully know the nature of life.

 Monotheistic druids believe in a single god or goddess, or a being named ‘Spirit’.
 Others prefer to believe in both a god and goddess, many gods and goddesses, or a general esoteric spirit that permeates all things, as is the case with animists.

 Either way, nature is an essential focus of the druidic way of life, and these people believe that nature is divine, sacred, and central to life.
-You can worship nature through gardening, spending time therein, joining permaculture and reforestation projects, or any other way you prefer – even playing nature-themed online slots Australia.
+You can worship nature through gardening, spending time therein, joining permaculture and reforestation projects, or any other way you prefer – even playing nature-themed slots with welcome bonuses for Skrill.

 2: The ‘Otherworld’